a1473838623/Joplin-Typora-images-paste/README.md

 - To avoid Typora's waring, we pass the joplin-web-clipper-link firstly to Typora, this process is smooth and no problem will show.
 The next step is to replace the web-lipper-link with the joplin resources link using Python to write markdown file directly.
 - The only problem makes this solution unperfect is that writing file behavior may cause a conflict between Typora and Python, I tried use file_lock, but failed.
 - So although I try to fix the confict in writing file, and add retry function to retry the replacement for at most 10 times, it may aslo cause replacement fail.
-- Here is the notice: Please watch the URL replacement utill your next input.
+- Here is the notice: please watch the URL replacement happening before your next input.
 And you can avoid this confict by copying the resource_id from the joplin_web_clipper_url and change the image link to the format "resouces/resources_id.png" since joplin_web_clipper_url contains the resources_id already.

 ## Steps
 Here is the step.